PatrickVuscan/LBC-Frontend/iteration-02-review.md

 that could be something good to link to from one of the documents! -->

 - TODO: 1.
 Meeting highlights with LBC.
-- TODO: 2. partner feedback on app
+- TODO: 2.
+Partner feedback on app
 - TODO: 3.
 Major decisions LBC wants us to implement.
-- TODO: 4. reflect on how meetings are going, based on coversations you've had with them.
+- TODO: 4.
+Reflect on how meetings are going, based on coversations you've had with them.

 #### 1. Decisions That Turned Out Well
 <!-- List **process-related** (i.e. team organization and how you work) decisions that, in retrospect,